hannanshah2004/1PasswordBrowserbase/readMe.md

 This project uses Browserbase and Stagehand to automate:
 - Logging into 1Password Extension (`OnePasswordSignIn.ts`).
 - Logging into Spotify with the retrieved credentials (`onePasswordSpotify.ts`).
+- Logging into Hacker News with the retrieved credentials (`onePasswordHackerNews.ts`).

 ## Prerequisites
 - Create a `.env` file with: